 Neon Boneyard

-The tour guide starts talking away, leading us in and giving us a flurry of facts & info.
-Out of nowhere, a random cat wanders in and struts toward us.
-In typical cat fashion, it seems to think it is we who are in the way, not the other way around.
-Despite the visual playground surrounding us, the group is now riveted to this cat, laughing and furiously taking pics (myself included).
+The tour guide leads us in and starts talking away, giving us a flurry of facts & info.
+As she’s doing this, out of nowhere a random cat wanders in and struts toward the group.
+In typical cat fashion, it seems to think we’re the ones in the way, not the other way around.

-And we all seem to know this new guide is far superior.
-For one thing, this one is silent, letting us absorb this boneyard in our own way.
-This one lets us go at our own pace, unconcerned with time or schedules.
-This one allows me to wander & photograph without the distraction of chatter.
-And this one’s confident, mysterious arrival adds on an extra ingredient to this already surreal experience.
-Unpredictability.
+And we seem to collectively know that this new guide is far superior.
+For one thing, this one is silent, letting us absorb the boneyard at our own pace and in our own way.
+This one lets us go slowly and thoughtfully, unconcerned with time or schedules.
+This one lets me wander & photograph without the empty distraction of chatter.

+Its confident, mysterious arrival adds on an extra layer to this already surreal experience: unpredictability.
 The essence of Vegas itself.

-As I stand next to these towering florescent structures and this self-assured cat, in the middle of a neon jungle, in the middle of a vast desert, I can’t help but think – what a weird, beautiful Wednesday night.
+As I wander next to these towering florescent structures, in the company of this mysterious, self-assured cat, I can’t help but revel in the moment.
+And in the middle of this neon jungle, in the heart of a vast desert, I can’t help but think – what a beautifully weird Wednesday night.
 Truly.
 Only in Vegas.

 best tour guide ever